My family loves Thanksgiving dinner. It is one of their favorite meals, but it’s not that often that I am willing to make it.

 It is a special dinner and want to keep it that way.
 Plus, it is a lot of work for me.
 So that is why it tends to be more of a special occasion meal.
 However, I found a great recipe to make for my family where that can enjoy those Thanksgiving flavors and I don’t have to do too much work.

-This easy hot turkey sandwich is made with a simple from scratch gravy and served with sliced deli turkey over bread.
-I served it along with mash potatoes and a veggie.
+These easy hot turkey sandwiches are made with a simple from scratch gravy and served with sliced deli turkey over bread.
+I served it along with mashed potatoes and a veggie.
 No one in my family likes cranberries, but I did add some canned cranberries to my serving.

 The family was happy to get those Thanksgiving flavors for dinner and I was happy it was easy to make.
 This would also be perfect to have after Thanksgiving if you don’t have any leftovers!
 I’m not hosting this year so I will probably be serving it up again to my family after Thanksgiving next month.